dmbarbour/glas/docs/GlasDesign.md

 ### Memoization

-Purely functional subprograms in Glas can be annotated for memoization.
+Purely functional subprograms in glas can be annotated for memoization.
 This can be implemented by storing a lookup table mapping inputs to outputs.
 This lookup table can be persistent to support reuse across builds, and integrate with stowage.

 Glas systems assume memoization as a solution to many performance issues that would otherwise require explicit state.
-Without memoization, the potential scale of Glas systems would be severely constrained.
+Without memoization, the potential scale of glas systems would be severely constrained.

 ### Content Distribution

-Networked Glas systems will support [content distribution networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network) to improve performance when repeatedly serving large values.
+Networked glas systems will support [content distribution networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network) to improve performance when repeatedly serving large values.
 This feature is tightly aligned with *Stowage*.

 The CDN service is not fully trusted, so data distributed through the CDN should be encrypted.
 A lookup key and encryption key are derived from the content secure hash (e.g. take 256 bits each).
 The client will query the CDN using the lookup key, download the encrypted binary, decrypt then decompress locally, and finally verify against the original secure hash.